delphifirst/FaceX/README.md

 Known Issue
 ====

-1. FaceX::OpenModel is very slow in Visual C++ 2013 Express for Desktop (takes more than 40 seconds) because the persistence module of OpenCV for Windows is slow.
-Maybe I will consider using binary file to store the model.
-There is no such problem in GCC under Linux.
+1. The program is very slow if you run it in Visual C++ debugger.
+Even if you use Release Mode.
+Therefore, run it directly outside (remember to put the three files in the current working directory).
+It seems Visual C++ debugger will slow down some program greatly.

 Reference
 ====